kakalasek/Omega_Network_Classifier/README.md

 ## Exceptions and errors

 You can enter invalid data into the config file.
 The script will simply tell you and force you to rewrite them.
 You can also specify a wrong interface name.
-The script probably wont crash, but will tell you, that the interface you specified is invalid and will not work properly.
-You then need to kill your script with CTRL+C and start it again with the proper interface.
+The script knows which interface names are valid and will alert you.
+If you try to run a script as normal user, not root, the script wont let you, because ipfixprobe needs to be run as root user.

 ## Shutting down the app